tju-gz/tju-gz.github.io/_pages/about.md

 # 💻 Academic Services

 - Reviewer for IEEE Internet of Things Journal, 2025
+- Reviewer for IEEE Open Journal of the Computer Society, 2025
 - Reviewer for EAI MobiQuitous, 2024
 - Reviewer for IEEE ICC special issues, 2024
 - Reviewer for EAI MobiQuitous, 2023